-Spring 2020 Docent Training
+Spring 2020 Docent Training-Postponed for Now

 Become a Watsonville Wetlands Watch Docent!
 Docent training starts March 18th, and participants will be treated to an inside look at the Pajaro Valley and its unique network of freshwater wetlands and receive education and training from experts in how they can contribute to environmental education, outreach, and restoration of these rare and vital ecosystems.